wolldog/role-call/README.md

 ## Description

-Roll-Call is a command line application to maintain your staff database.
+Role-Call is a command line application to maintain your staff database.

 ## Installation